-Ms Jaroslava Szudi (PA7 Support Team) reported that the PA7 is very active in leading the task force in all four macro-regions on digital education.
-She explained that the idea for the survey on remote schooling in the context of the Covid-19 crisis came from the Interact at the meeting in April 2020 when representatives of all 4 MRSs met and identified challenges in the fields of innovation, education and skills development.
-The challenges were summarized into four main ones: 1) some businesses will disappear, 2) some businesses will grow and new ones will emerge, 3) home-schooling with new digital solutions, 4) SMEs are particularly vulnerable to the crisis.
-Each of these challenges has its task force and the PA7, supported by the PA9 is a leader of the task force on home schooling.
-The survey prepared has the aim to collect best practices from all macro-regions in the areas of home schooling and e-learning and to share them in order to have a broader outreach.
-Although the deadline for collecting best practices is November 15th, Ms Szudi presented preliminary results for the Danube region.
+Ms Jaroslava Szudi (PA7 Support Team) reported that the PA7 took an active role in leading the task force in all four macro-regions focused on digital education.
+She explained that the idea for the survey on remote schooling in the context of the Covid-19 crisis came from the meeting organized by Interact in April 2020 when representatives of all 4 MRSs met and identified challenges in the fields of innovation, education and skills development.
+The challenges were summarized into four main points, namely: 1) some businesses will disappear, 2) some businesses will grow and new ones will emerge, 3) home-schooling with new digital solutions, 4) SMEs are particularly vulnerable to the crisis.
+Each of these challenges has its task force and PA7, supported by PA9 became a leader of the task force on home schooling.
+The task force prepared a survey with the aim to collect best practices from all macro-regions in the areas of home schooling and e-learning and to share them among each other in order to have a broader outreach, learn from each other’s experience and get inspired by innovative solutions in other regions.
+Although the deadline for collecting best practices was set to November 15th, Ms Szudi presented preliminary results for the Danube region.
 The institutions which took part in the survey are from Croatia, Czech Republic, Germany, Austria, Bulgaria, Romania, Slovakia and Bosnia and Herzegovina.
-Ms Szudi noted that the survey on H2020 (non)participation in the Danube region is initiated in the new PA7 DTP project and it was based on the results of the DRRIF study and the study focused on the PA7 targets fulfilment.
+Ms Szudi noted that the survey on H2020 (non)participation in the Danube region is initiated in the new PA7 DTP project and its need was based on the results of the DRRIF study and the study focused on the PA7 targets fulfilment (2010-2018).
 The objective of the questionnaire is to determine the motives and barriers of the researchers from the DR to their participation or non-participation in the H2020 program.
-Until now, around 120 responses is collected.
-The survey is still ongoing so Ms Szudi invited the participants to share the survey with their contacts.
-The survey for policy representatives has the aim to determine the strengths and gaps in terms of (non)participation of researchers from particular countries in H2020 and other European grant schemes.
+Until now, around 120 responses were collected.
+The survey is still ongoing so Ms Szudi invited the participants to share the survey with their relevant contacts.
+The survey for policy representatives has the aim to determine the strengths and gaps in terms of (non)participation of researchers from particular countries in H2020 and support them in other European R&I grant schemes in the upcoming programming period.
 The preliminary results of the survey for researchers show the following: 1) more than third answers come from Slovenia, 2) there are no answers from some DR countries, 3) majority of respondents work in higher education and research organizations, 4) 56,2% of participants have already received support from H2020, 5) 20,4% of respondents do not plan to apply for Horizon Europe or another R&I related programme.
 The survey for policy makers has 5 responses until now and the expectation is to have at least one response from each DR country (ppt available).

 Priorities of the Slovenian Presidency of EUSAIR (2020-2021) and possibilities for cooperation